nmehta001/notes/money/mse-academy/4_understanding_mortgages.md

 It still makes financial sense to move to the new product as the loss in savings outweighs the savings made by switching to the new deal.

-# 5. The other costs of buying a property
+# 5. The Costs of Buying a Property

 It’s not merely about getting the mortgage and being able to pay it.
 You will incur extra costs as you take ownership of your new home.